keithmaher/MovieTime/README.md

 ## Running the Program

-run the system in eclipse and follow the instructions in the menu system.
+Run the system in eclipse and follow the instructions in the menu system.

 				1. List All User Details
 	                        2. Add User